gugatchitchi/Flappy_Bird/README.md

 # Flappy Bird

 This is a remake of an iconic game "Flappy Bird".
 The project was done for educational purposes only.
-Please review the code description below.

 ## Description